In the various accounting forums on Facebook and LinkedIn, I see lots of accountants asking “what’s the new Director’s salary from April 2026”.

 Peace of mind.

-However, we’re finding more and more clients where a salary approaching £40K is in fact preferable for profitable, husband-and-wife type companies.
+However, we’re finding more and more clients where a salary approaching c.ยฃ40K is in fact preferable for profitable, family-run companies.

 And at the top end, I have a couple of very profitable businesses where we are recommending six-figure salaries, and for the directors to take almost no dividends at all.